neuresthetics/neuresthetics/README.md

 grokAlign fills the evolutionary gap between **SteelMenCollider** and **Spinoza Lab**.
 It’s the first operator that doesn’t just *process* a concept — it checks whether the system is in the **right cognitive stance** to process it at all.

-This phase tested capability and performance boundaries, ideology handling, structure:
+This phase tested capability and performance boundaries, ideology handling, structure, so for me:

-- the first (x)IQ–EQ balance metric
+- the first "(x)IQ–EQ" balance metric
 - the first resonance‑dialing mechanism
 - the first stance‑evaluation operator
 - the first concept‑alignment scoring
 - the first “pre‑flight check” for reasoning
+- MINDSPACE integration
+- Experimental code

 A subtle but important detail: grokAlign is also the first operator that forces the *environment* to reveal its posture.
 If the system refuses to ingest the operator blindly — pauses, evaluates, or blocks — that *is* the alignment signal.
 The operator works by how the system reacts to it.